apurvanakade/apurvanakade.github.io/src/index.md

 I\'m a postdoc at the [University of Western Ontario] working with [Dan Christensen] and [Chris Kapulkin].
 My research is in the areas of algebraic topology and homotopy theory.

-My interest lies somewhere in the intersection (or should it be union?) of math research, math education, and programming.
+My interests lie somewhere in the intersection (or union?) of math research, math education, and programming.
-I am very passionate about improving math education and I want to modernize university math education and bring it to the 21st century through the use of new technological innovations in teaching and in the process make it more accessible and equitable.
+I am very passionate about improving math education and want to modernize it and bring it to the 21st century through the use of new technological innovations in teaching, and in the process make it more accessible and equitable.